 In order to ensure adhesion to both board edges, the filler is pressed against the board edge and scraped to the opposite edge (herringbone pattern).
 The countersunk heads of the fixings and any damage is also flled at the same time.
 Any unevenness can be sanded down once the first fill has dried (mesh or sand paper, min.
 160 grain/grit).
 Once the sanded dust has been swept away, fine finishing can take place.

-After cleaning of surfaces, AEROGEL-HF are ready to be covered by usually interior finishes:
+After the cleaning of surfaces, AEROGEL A2f is ready to be covered by most common interior finishe layers:

 - splashes of gypsum, mortar etc. are removed

-Important notice: AEROGEL-HF is supplied with surface sealed at the factory.
+Important notice: AEROGEL A2f is supplied with surface sealed at the factory.
 Additional undercoats and primer coatings are only required if stated by a system manufacturer for use with gypsum-based supports, f.e. for thin or textured plaster and tile adhesive.

 - Finishing stucco

-With regards to the most common finishing solution -Fine Surface Treatment art.
-HF5903- the product should be worked at a temperature of not less than 5°C.
+With regards to the most common finishing solution the product should be worked at a temperature of not less than 5°C.

 Thin plaster must be applied in the thinnest layer possible.
 The maximum thickness of each hand should be approximately 0.5 mm.
 Typically it is applied in a minimum of two coats.